Sharing Data with Audiences External to the University

 - Headcounts of student enrollments by Student Level, College and Campus with no further drill down capability

-- Data suppression or masking is required when private data exists and one or more of the summarized cell sizes are less than five (with the exception of item #5 above).
+- Data suppression or masking is required when private data exists and one or more of the summarized cell sizes are less than ten (with the exception of item #5 above).
 For a list of public and private data elements see the appendix: Examples of Public, Private and Confidential Information in Administrative Policy: Public Access to University Information.

 - When a given case requires data suppression, units should apply one of the following techniques when sharing private aggregate data.

 - 16 – 20